IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/tab-autocomplete/granite3.3/README.md

 - Both FIM models delivered **>75% accurate completions**.
 - HFT dropped to **~40% correctness**, with notable bugs.
 - Some completions were verbose but logically valid, while others needed trimming or manual indentation.
+- `8b-instruct (FIM)` was also suggesting good test cases at the end to run on the functions that was filled.

 ### 👎 Esc Usage as Friction Signal